omidp/EventSauce4j/eventsauce4j-docs/getting-started.md

 #### Working Example

 See eventsauce4j-example: two Spring Boot services (user-service and payment-service) demonstrating JPA outbox + RabbitMQ messaging and shared event mappings.

+#### Database Schema Setup (PostgreSQL)

+When using the **JPA Outbox Starter**, eventsauce4j relies on a set of tables to persist and publish events.
+You’ll find a ready-to-use SQL script named schema.sql in the project.

+**Alternatively**, you can configure Hibernate to automatically generate the tables for you.

+This script defines the required tables for **PostgreSQL**, including:

+**Event Store table / Outbox table** : to persist domain events and manage pending events for dispatch

+**Lock table** : to prevent duplicate event consumption in distributed environments